Featured New Books

 Josh Rountree

 “Odd, creepy, funny, The Black Lagoon meets the Six Gun universe.
-High up on the way-cool factor.
 You need this.”

 —Joe R. Lansdale, author of the Hap and Leonard series